 7 The Lord will keep you from all evil.

 He will keep your soul.

 8 The Lord will watch over your going out and your coming in,

 from this time forward, and forever more.

-27 One who gives to the poor has no lack;
+27 One who gives to the poor will not lack;

 but one who closes his eyes will have many curses.